 Getting to Elephant Mountain: Head to Xiangshan on the MRT then follow the signs.
-To get to a lookout point takes about twenty minutes from the bottom, and hiking the whole trail is a few hours.
+Getting to a lookout point takes about twenty minutes from the bottom, and hiking the whole trail is a few hours.

 So the eating part isn’t exactly free, but you can certainly visit this market just to people watch.
 However, eating here won’t exactly break your budget, by any means.